lackhand/princess/genre/items.md

 > I'm going to put on a scuba tank so the poison elemental can't get me!
 > ...again!
 Seems like we're always fighting these guys!

-Anything the princesses purchase as a secret works the way the secrets dictate; this section covers everything else.
+Anything the princesses purchase as a secret works the way the secrets dictate.
+This section covers everything else, particularly when designing new gifts.

+See gifts under tools for more advice about how to bring an item into the game.

 Any item first needs to be _invented_ (which might take multiple downtime actions), and then either have its recipe _crafted_ or else be _borrowed_ from some source (both of which also consume downtime).
 Sometimes an item is just encountered during an adventure, though -- perhaps it's seized at brought along?